enkidevs/curriculum/JavaScript/Ecmascript 2015/generators-and-promises.md

 * next
 * success
 %exp
 When working with promises, the `then()` function is used to manipulate values returned by async operations, chaining promises together.

-When the first promise in the chain gets resolved(in this case, `timeout`'s promise gets resolved after 1000ms), every other promise in the chain is resolved, logging `It's been: 1000ms`(or a value very close to it) to the console.
+When the first promise in the chain gets resolved (in this case, `timeout`'s promise gets resolved after 1000ms), `then()` is invoked, logging `It's been: 1000ms`(or a value very close to it) to the console.
 %

 ---